jvanhouteghem/angular-sandbox/angular2-sandbox-step2/README.md

 # angular2-sandbox
-Step 2 : First page
+Step 2 : First page, lets play with simple html and boostrap --
---

 Note : only 'src' folder will be display in github.
 To complete the project just use the other files in step1.